backdrop-ops/phpcs/README.md

 See full phpcs documentation in their Wiki: https://github.com/squizlabs/PHP_CodeSniffer/wiki

-Or run `php --help` for a short overview.
+Or run `phpcs --help` for a short overview.

 ## Issues